chuq2b2/TrialSense/README.md

 Solution: TrialSense, an AI-Powered EHR-intergrated platform that automatically identifies, scores, and presents the most eligible patients for any clinical trial.

-Here is the demo of TrialSense, using public synthetic patient dataset of 111 patients with different diseases (https://synthea.mitre.org/) and public clinical trial (clinialtrial.gov).
+Here is codebase for TrialSense, using public synthetic patient dataset of 111 patients with different diseases (https://synthea.mitre.org/) and public clinical trial ([clinialtrial.gov](https://clinicaltrials.gov/)).
 We use Cursor to assist with building code for LLM model for clinical trial matching, and Nebius to run the AI model.

 # Run it locally